-File Form IT-641 if you are an individual, a beneficiary or fiduciary of an estate or trust, a partner in a partnership (including members of an LLC treated as a partnership for federal tax purposes), or a shareholder of an S corporation, and you are claiming the manufacturer's real property tax credit.
+- an individual, - · a beneficiary or fiduciary of an estate or trust, - a partner in a partnership (including members of an LLC treated as a partnership for federal tax purposes), or - a shareholder of an S corporation.

 An estate or trust that divides the credit among itself and its beneficiaries must submit Form IT-641 with Form IT-205, Fiduciary Income Tax Return, showing each beneficiary's share of the credit.